brunomlopes/Blaze-IronPythonPlugins/readme.markdown

 Just create a .ipy file in *plugins/IronPythonPlugins* like this:

-    class NewPlugin(BaseIronPythonCommand):
-        @property
-        def Name(self):
+    def NewPlugin(args):
-            return "name for the plugin, used when calling it in blaze"
+        pass

+This creates a new plugin, with the name "New Plugin", that does nothing.
+A simple plugin that launches the command line would be:

-        def Execute(self, args):
+    def LaunchCommandLine(args):
-            pass # args is what comes after the name when the user launches the plugin
+        return "cmd"

+A string returned from the plugin is interpreted as the command we want to execute, in this case, *cmd*.
+Notice that the name is camel cased, and is translated to the name "Launch Command Line".

 Examples
 --------

-Look into [Sample.ipy][2] for the simplest of plugins:
+Look into [Sample.ipy][2] a plugin created via a class:

     import System
     clr.AddReference("System.Windows.Forms")